tobykurien/Xtendroid/README.md

     </string>
 </resources>
 ```
-Note that the column names in the database are exactly the same as the field names in the POJO.
+Note that the column names in the database are exactly the same as the field names in the bean.
 The special string name "dbInitialize" is used the first time the db is created, thereafter onUpgrade() is called on the DbService class for newer versions.
 If you need to migrate between database versions, just implement onUpgrade().

 Create a DbService class you will use to interact with the database:
 ```xtend